 Prophecy serves two purposes: foretelling the present and future.
 Forthtells are prescriptive.
 It teaches God truths, if not future but now for comfort and edification (Corinthian 144:3).

 Foretelling is predictive and relates to upcoming events.
 It can provide uplifting and comforting.
-Predicting or prescribing prophecy always leads toward God and His people in all aspects.
+Predicting or prescribing prophecy always leads toward God and his people in all aspects.
 Prophesying has a message that God carries out.
 The prophecy is fulfilled by the God of glory.

 What Is The Importance Of Prophecy?